The CMSI Governance Model was published in September 2025.

 The evolution of the Governance Model has been guided by the rich feedback received during the public consultation, as well as extensive input from our Stakeholder and Industry Advisory Groups.
-A report outlining how feedback from the first public consultation on the Governance Model has been published alongside the Governance Model.
+A report outlining how feedback from the first public consultation on the Governance Model has been addressed, has been published alongside the Governance Model.

 The Governance Model will comprise a 17-member Board of Directors, led by an Independent Chair, and is designed to balance participation across companies and stakeholder groups spanning mining and value chain activities.
 The Board will comprise: